Seiberg-Witten monopoles and flat PSL(2;R)-connections: Introduction

 Studies of the boundary points of the moduli space of solutions to the Seiberg--Witten equations with multiple spinors are concerned with some interesting phenomena, which are new and of importance beyond the Seiberg--Witten theory.
 Similar phenomena occur for example in the studies of the Vafa--Witten, Kapustin--Witten, complex anti-self-duality, Hermitian Yang--Mills, $\rG_2$- and $\Spin(7)$-instanton equations and many other interesting geometric PDEs.

-To explain some details, let me recall briefly the setting.
-Thus, let $M$ be a closed oriented Riemannian three-manifold.
+To set the stage, let $M$ be a closed oriented Riemannian three-manifold.
 Pick a spin structure and denote by $\slS$ the corresponding spinor bundle.
-Recall that $\slS$ is a Hermitian rank $2$ bundle such that $\End_0 (\slS)$ is isomorphic to $T^*_\C M\cong \Lambda^2T^*_\C M$, where the subscript $0$ indicates the subbundle of trace-free endomorphisms.
+Recall that $\slS$ is a Hermitian rank $2$ bundle such that $\End_0 (\slS)$ is isomorphic to $T^*_\C M = T^*M\otimes\C$, where the subscript $0$ indicates the subbundle of trace-free endomorphisms.

-Let $E$ be any fixed Hermitian vector bundle of rank $n$ such that $\Lambda^n E$ is trivial, so that the structure group of $E$ is $\SU(n)$.
-In fact, only the case $n=2$ is relevant for the discussion below, so I will assume this throughout.
+Let $E$ be any fixed Hermitian vector bundle of rank $2$ such that $\Lambda^2 E$ is trivial, so that the structure group of $E$ is $\SU(2)$.
 Fix also an $\SU(2)$-connection $b$ on $E$.